Drewpiter39/Drew_Turgeon_226_Hash_Tree_Assignment/ReadMe.txt

 5. This method has the advantage of being quick, though it is not as fast as the previous, it has the advantage of having far less wasted spaces.

+Method 4: Bidirectional Probing.
+1. This method has us look at the originially desired space that the numerical equivelent of the string would like to go into.
+This method varies by having us then look above then below that value, then above and below those values.
+This means that we have a two headed probing method.
+2. This method can vary in speed between 11 secs and 15 secs for both titles and quotes.
+3. This method does have a larger amoutn of collisions than the previous with 86815543 for titles and 98815944 for quotes.
+4. Both of the sorting catagories including no wasted spaces.
+5. This method has the advantage of having no wasted space but is also slow and has a lot of collisons.